Global Boyhood Initiative

 What is the Global Boyhood Initiative?

-It offers the resources they need to encourage boys to become men who embrace healthy masculinity and gender equality.
+GBI engages boys aged 4 to 13, and the people and institutions in their lives by offering the resources they need to encourage boys to become men who embrace healthy masculinity and gender equality.

 The Global Boyhood Initiative is about guiding boys to: